f5devcentral/f5-agility-labs-Next/docs/class1/module3/lab3.rst

         user-agent: curl/7.88.1

-Logging, observability, and firewall rules can now identify our Kubernetes 'red' and 'blue' tenants by simply checking the source IPs of the egress traffic coming from their workloads.
+Logging, observability, and firewall rules can now identify our Kubernetes *red* and *blue* tenants by simply checking the source IPs of the egress traffic coming from their workloads.

-Think how important this type of traffic network segmentation is when we are trying to secure traffic from tenant sharing expensive GPUs in a cluster, but making request for objects as part of a AI RAG (retrieval augmented generation) pulling in data from a particular corpus of policy documents.
+Think how important this type of traffic network segmentation is when we are trying to secure traffic from tenant sharing expensive GPUs in a cluster, but making request for objects as part of a AI RAG (Retrieval Augmented Generation) pulling in data from a particular corpus of policy documents.
 You need the network segmentation to guarantee security.

 Explore BIG-IP Next telemetry through Grafana